Skip to content

 FieldRequiredTypeDescriptionExample

-valueTrueFLOATThe numeric input for the selected trigonometric operation.
-Interpreted as degrees if use_degrees is True, otherwise as radians.
-For asin/acos, the effective input must be within [-1, 1].30.0
+valueTrueFLOATThe numeric input for the selected operation.
+Interpreted as degrees for sin/cos/tan when use_degrees is true; otherwise radians.
+For asin/acos, the value must be within [-1, 1].30.0

 operationTrueCHOICEThe trigonometric function to apply.
 Options: sin, cos, tan, asin, acos, atan, sinh, cosh, tanh.sin

-use_degreesTrueBOOLEANIf True, value is treated as degrees for sin/cos/tan and inverse results (asin/acos/atan) are returned in degrees.
-If False, value is treated as radians for sin/cos/tan and inverse results are returned in radians.True
+use_degreesTrueBOOLEANIf true, sin/cos/tan interpret input in degrees and inverse functions (asin/acos/atan) return results in degrees.
+If false, values are treated as radians and inverse results are in radians.true

 Outputs